-MCTC holds orientation sessions for new students so you can learn useful information about your program and connecting with the MCTC community.
+MCTC holds orientation to help you connect with the MCTC community and learn more about earning your degree.
 It is at orientation that you will meet with your academic advisor to create a plan and register for your first semester of classes.

-If you have any questions regarding your enrollment (including orientation), or you need to reschedule, we are here to help you.
-The Student Services Center (T.2200) can assist you with any questions regarding your admission, registration and financial aid.
-You may also e-mail us at Admissions.Office@minneapolis.edu or call 612-659-6282 for assistance.
+If you have any questions or if you need to reschedule, we are here to help you.
+Stop by the Student Services Center (T.2200) with any questions regarding your admission, registration or financial aid.
+You can also email us at Admissions.Office@minneapolis.edu or call 612-659-6282.

 Two-Year Colleges Make the Grade

 “The pendulum has swung” toward community colleges.

 In this Star Tribune article, community colleges were recognized for offering an inexpensive, fast-track path to employment.
 Although once regarded as “the 13th grade,” popular opinion about community college has since changed.Read More